AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2021/04/discrete-sample-jittering/index.md

 KDE requires samples from continuous distributions while tied values arise in discrete or mixture distributions.
-Even if the original distribution is continuous, you may observe artificial sample discretization due to a limited resolution of the measuring tool.
+Even if the original distribution is continuous, you may observe artificial sample discretization due to the limited resolution of the measuring tool.
 This effect may lead to distorted density plots like in the above picture.

 The problem could be solved using a nice technique called *jittering*.